vasheekhan/FlightsandSearchService/readme.md

           as:"cityId"
         },
 then you have to make changes in the migration file as you have to add the references for that

+🧑‍💻 how to create a model
+ npx sequelize model:generate --name Airplane --attributes modelNumber:String,capacity:integer

+ 🧑‍💻for seeding
+ npx sequelize db:seed:all